innocampus/LXD-Suite/README.md

 	print a help message and exit.

 -l, --host-only
-	only configure the host, assume an interface by the name lxd-guest21 is already assigned to the container.
+	only configure the host, assume an interface by the name lxd-<container>
+	is already assigned to the container.
 ```

 ### lxc-quota